MeetMangrove/playbook/membership.md

 Here are the main points that must be checked before admitting someone:

-1. Is he/she sharing our values?
+1. Are they sharing our values?
 (Trust, Goodwill, Freedom, positive mindset)
-2. Does he/she believe in the vision we're trying to build?
+2. Do they believe in the vision we're trying to build?
-3. Has he/she proved his/her will to get involved on a daily basis in the building of Mangrove in the long-term?
+3. Have they proved their will to get involved on a daily basis in the building of Mangrove in the long-term?
-4. Does he/she has an entrepreneurial mindset?
+4. Do they have an entrepreneurial mindset?
 > Side projects are a good way to evaluate this.

-5. Does he/she possess amazing skills in his/her field ?
+5. Do they possess amazing skills in their field ?
 6. Would it be ok to have that person as a leader of Mangrove project?

         Examples of people we don't want inside Mangrove